Abdullah Kadwani

 As of 2019, he holds the position of group managing director at Geo Entertainment, a leading television network in Pakistan.
 He is currently responsible for "Geo Entertainment Holdings of TV channels: Geo Films, Geo Kahani, Fire Records, and all Geo Entertainment properties."

 A Daily Times article reported that Abdullah Kadwani was among the esteemed panel of judges from around the world for the prestigious Rose d'OR Awards.

-Being a renowned Pakistani actor, director and producer, Kadwani has an experience of more than 25 years in the film and TV industry of Pakistan.
-He has three children.
-One of them, Haroon Kadwani, recently appeared in the blockbuster movie Ruposh and is an aspiring actor like his father.
-He has produced and created several popular award-winning drama serials, including Khaani (2017), Khuda Aur Mohabbat (2021), Meri Zaat Zarra e Benishan (2009), Daam (2010), Doraha (2008), and Shehr e Zaat (2012).
+As an actor, director and producer, Kadwani has an experience of more than 25 years in the film and TV industry of Pakistan.
+He has produced and created several popular award-winning drama serials, including Meri Zaat Zarra e Benishan (2009), Daam (2010), Doraha (2008), Shehr e Zaat (2012), Khaani (2017), Khuda Aur Mohabbat (season 3) (2021) and Tere Bin (2022).

 Career

-Fashion model
+Fashion model and actor

-In an interview with Images by Dawn, Abdullah Kadwani mentions his early days as a model, as he remained among the top models in the country during the 1990s, having more than 25 television commercials to his credit.
+In an interview with Dawn, Abdullah Kadwani mentions his early days as a model, as he remained among the top models in the country during the 1990s, having more than 25 television commercials to his credit.
+He would then act on television, mostly during the 1990s.

 Producer

 Kadwani formed 7th Sky Entertainment, a premier broadcast and film entertainment company in 2004.
-It is reported that under the leadership of Abdullah Kadwani and Asad Qureshi, 7th Sky Entertainment has produced over 130 projects in a span of 16 years.
+In 2020 it was reported that under the leadership of Abdullah Kadwani and Asad Qureshi, 7th Sky Entertainment had produced over 130 projects in a span of 16 years.